codethesaurus/docs/docs/install/install-docs-docker.md

 ### NOTE :
-* f you already have the Code Thesaurus Server Running (the main website not the documentation site)  please do cleanly close it using the command
+* If you already have the Code Thesaurus Server Running (the main website not the documentation site) please do cleanly close it using the command
     ```
   docker stop ct-container
   ```